jpedro/jpedro.github.io/thoughts.md

 on a standard for the _sand_ that builds the bricks.

-## Sometimes you don't need a cloud
+## Don't

+Sometimes you don't need a cloud.
 Deploy that app straight into a bare host.
 Use unix sockets, avoid the whole TCP/IP network overheads.

 You better pray the backups are working when things fail (which they will) but until then, it's the best performance you will _ever_ get.

-## On a knife's edge
+## Knife's edge

 [In this comment](https://news.ycombinator.com/item?id=39365187#39366352)
 someone remarked: